 According to the U.S. Department of Transportation, there were 253,639,386 registered vehicles on the road in the United States in 2012.
 Of those vehicles, 10,659,380 were single-unit (or “straight”) trucks and combination trucks (tractor trailers).
 These trucks were owned and/or operated by an estimated 535,423 interstate motor carriers.
 In 2012, the United States saw 30,800 total traffic fatalities, including 3,702 fatalities resulting from collisions with large trucks or buses.

-If you or someone you love has been involved in an accident with a large commercial truck, the Richmond personal injury attorneys at the Halperin Law Center have the experience required to litigate your potential claims against trucking companies, truck drivers, brokers and shippers.
+If you or someone you love has been involved in an accident with a large commercial truck, the Richmond truck accident attorneys at the Halperin Law Center have the experience required to litigate your potential claims against trucking companies, truck drivers, brokers and shippers.

 What Makes Truck Accidents So Dangerous?